carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 Your authority won’t save you.
 Writing them as a human won't save you.

-If you use TOC in its current form and flood your domain with them to ensure you get cited in LLMs, you will experience a short term gain.
+If you use TOC in its current form and flood your domain with them to ensure you get cited in LLMs or even just out of habit, you **will** experience a short term gain.

 But then you will pay the piper when your content is slowly or suddenly squeezed out of Google’s index because the HC or rather UN-helpful content tag is on the accidental duplicate content they create.